 The examiner introduces him/herself and then asks the test-taker various general questions about themselves and a variety of questions on similar topics such as family, home, studies, work and other interests.
 This lasts for about 4-5 minutes.

 Part 2: Long Turn

 A card will be given to you regarding a specific topic.
-The duration of this part is 3-4 minutes including the preparation time of a minute which given before speaking.
+The duration of this part is 3-4 minutes including the preparation time of a minute which gave before speaking.